Last Updated on March 20, 2026 by Hannah Stephenson

 Apartheid

-When I took a tour of Bo Kaap, my guide told me that the area still exists because residents were allowed to remain here during apartheid.
+When I took a tour of Bo Kaap, my guide taught me that the area still exists because residents were allowed to remain here during apartheid.

 This was unusual because people in other areas, like District Six, were displaced and forced into informal settlements under the Group Areas Act.
 This act was introduced 1950 and forbade different racial and religious groups from co-existing.